The Russian Mafia or Vory v Zakone (“Thieves-in-Law”) has its origins in the Gulag Prison system of the Communist Soviet Union.

-It’s been suggested that the Russian Mafia in its modern form emerged in the Soviet Gulag in the late 1920s or early 1930s.
+It’s been suggested that the Russian Mafia in its modern Thieves In Law form emerged in the Soviet Gulag in the late 1920s or early 1930s.

-The Gulag system also allowed the spread of Vorami v Zakone Mafia culture with its strict code of Conduct, mysterious initiation rituals and restricted membership throughout the Soviet Union.
+The Gulag system also allowed the spread of Vory v Zakone Mafia culture with its strict code of Conduct, mysterious initiation rituals and restricted membership throughout the Soviet Union.

-The strict rules of the Vorami v Zakone Mafia prohibited cooperation with Russian State Prison authorities and Communist Government officials.
+The strict rules of the Vory v Zakone Mafia prohibited cooperation with Russian State Prison authorities and Communist Government officials.

-Additionally, the code of conduct of the Russian Mafia did not allow them to serve in the Army or any Organ of the repressive Communist State.
+Additionally, the code of conduct of the Russian Thieves In Law Mafia did not allow them to serve in the Army or any Organ of the repressive Communist State.

-It would seem that membership of the Vorami v Zakone was viewed by Members as an act of individual autonomy against an Oppressive, Collectivist and Totalitarian Soviet State.
+It would seem that membership of the Vory v Zakone was viewed by Members as an act of individual autonomy against an Oppressive, Collectivist and Totalitarian Soviet State.